MaxineCodes/Bubbles/README.md

 # 🫧Bubbles
- The Bubbles raytracing rendering engine is a GUI offline raytracing engine project which only renders spheres, using C++ and QT for the GUI.
+ The Bubbles raytracing rendering engine is a GUI offline raytracing engine project which only renders spheres using C++.
+QT is used for the GUI.

 Mockup of the UI: